nina-huangg/Forensics-Pursuit/ROP-students/Sarah/README.md

   - Added separate button for the backing card
   - Added the debrief scene before the player enters the house
   - Fixed bug that kept leading the player to the fingerprint scene and taping the evidence bag
+  - Implemented Vivian's inventory system
+  - Added a camera button to take pictures of the current scene and evidence, and implemented a system so the photos are shown in the order taken
+  - Changed the way the screen looked when looking through the photos taken
+  - Replaced all stock photos

 ## Feedback Received:
 - Limit the scenario to one room/seciton (completed, the scenario now only takes place in the kitchen near the stove)